Following are links to important documents related to Covid-19 and students with disabilities. Legal Rights regarding IEP/504:

 Many parents have questions about how Chiari malformation, syringomyelia, EDS and other related disorders might affect their child’s experience at school.
-Along with several partners, CSF created Chiari@School to help parents navigate the educational system and ensure that their child never falls behind— all while having a more positive learning experience!
+Along with several partners, Bobby Jones CSF created Chiari@School to help parents navigate the educational system and ensure that their child never falls behind— all while having a more positive learning experience!

 Chiari@School will provide information on IEP/504 plans, tips from other parents, and hand-outs for educators and classmates.
 All materials will be developed or curated by individuals qualified in relevant fields, including school nurses, educators, lawyers and medical professionals.

 Make sure to check back– we will be updating Chiari@School with relevant materials periodically.
 Want to see something specific?
 Let us know what you need and we will find the experts necessary to provide the resources you’re looking for!